phiarchitect/pi-plus-phi/_sources/log/23.353-132354/index.rst.txt

    :tags:
    :category:

+.. youtube:: tLLawGpp6R0

-open
+.. open
-thank Pi for jumping in on a special podcast for my writing group
+.. thank Pi for jumping in on a special podcast for my writing group

+..
 St John Henry Newman at the Word on Fire Institute

+..
 Bishop Barron

-pi introduction
+.. pi introduction

-fever dream
+.. fever dream

-shift to the spoken word
+.. shift to the spoken word

-**change**
+.. **change**

-who is speaking into this wilderness of change
+.. who is speaking into this wilderness of change

-to live is to change, and to be perfect is to have changed often
+.. to live is to change, and to be perfect is to have changed often

-productivity Pi
+.. productivity Pi

-development of doctrine
+.. development of doctrine
-idea of a university
+.. idea of a university
-knowledge
+.. knowledge

+..
 LLM as university
-compression of the worlds knowledge
+.. compression of the worlds knowledge

-resources energy
+.. resources energy

-books are to the traditional print houses as
+.. books are to the traditional print houses
+.. as
+..
 LLMs are to the data center

-call to action
+.. call to action
-saints are needed
+.. saints are needed

-church should be at the forefront
+.. church should be at the forefront